WaceraMercyThird/WaceraMercyThird/README.md

 🎓 Software Engineer with a Diploma in Information Technology

-⚙️ Passionate about breaking and rebuilding systems to master them
+⚙️ Passionate about breaking and rebuilding systems to learn how they work

 🌐 **Actively learning:** `Next.js`, `Java`